secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 We are interested in datasets that show the following characteristics:

-1. They are considerably large.
+1. Size of the dataset: They are considerably large.
-1. When we access the dataset, we filter by a time related dimension or a categorial dimension with time decay effects.
+1. Access methods: We can filter the vast majority of queries accessing the dataset by a time related dimension or a categorial dimension with time decay effects.
-1. The time-decay status does not change
+1. Immutability: The time-decay status does not change.
-1. Optionally, we are interested in whether we want to keep the old data or not (e.g. retention policy) and/or whether old data will be accessible by users through the application.
+1. Retention: whether we want to keep the old data or not and/or whether old data will be accessible by users through the application.

+### Size of the dataset

 There can be datasets of variable sizes that show strong time-decay effects, but in the context of this blueprint we are going to focus on entities with a **considerably large dataset**.

 Smaller datasets do not contribute significantly to the database related resource usage, nor do they inflict a considerable performance penalty to queries.

 In contrast, large datasets over \~50 Million records and/or 100GB in size add a significant overhead to constantly accessing a really small subset of the data.
 In those cases we would want to use the time-decay effect in our advantage and reduce the actively accessed dataset.

+### Access methods

-The second and most important characteristic of time-decay data is that most of the times we implicitly or explicitly access the data using a date filter, **restricting our results based on a time related dimension**.
+The second and most important characteristic of time-decay data is that most of the times we are able to implicitly or explicitly access the data using a date filter, **restricting our results based on a time related dimension**.

 There can be many such dimensions, but we are only going to focus on the creation date as it is both the most commonly used and the one that we can control and optimize against.
 It is immutable, set when the record is created, and can be tied to physically clustering the records without having to move them around.

+It's important to add that even if time-decay data are not accessed that way by the application by default, there is a way to make the vast majority of the queries explicitly filter the data in such a way.
 Time decay data without such a time-decay related access method are of no use from an optimization perspective as there is no way to set and follow a scaling pattern.

+We are not restricting the definition to data that are always accessed using a time-decay related access method, as there may be some outlier operations, which may be necessary and we can accept them not scaling that well as long as the rest of the accesss methods can scale.
+An example could be an administrator accessing all past events of a specific type while all other operations only access a maximum of a month of events, restricted to 6 months in the past.

+### Immutability

 The third characteristic of time-decay data is that their **time-decay status does not change**.
 Once they are considered "old", they can not switch back to "new" or relevant again.

 This definition may sound trivial but we have to be able to make operations over "old" data more expensive (e.g. by archiving or moving them to less expensive storage) without having to worry about the repercussions of switching back to being relevant and having important application operations underperforming.

 Consider as a counter example to a time-decay data access pattern an application view that presents issues by when they were updated.
 We are also interested in the most recent data from an "update" perspective, but that definition is volatile and not actionable.

-Similarly, it would be hard to apply the time-decay pattern to data with various levels of time relevancy definitions depending on the context or the role of the user accessing them (e.g. developers never accessing an entity more than one week old vs administrators going daily through year old past data).
+### Retention

+Finally, a characteristic that further differentiates time-decay data in sub categories with slightly different approaches available is **whether we want to keep the old data or not** (e.g. retention policy) and/or **whether old data will be accessible by users through the application**.

+### Extended definition

-As a side note, if we extend the aforementioned definitions to access patterns that most of the time restrict access to a monotonically, well defined subset of the data, we could use the time-decay scaling patterns for many other types of data.
+As a side note, if we extend the aforementioned definitions to access patterns that restrict access to a well defined subset of the data based on a clustering attribute, we could use the time-decay scaling patterns for many other types of data.

 As an example, consider data that are only accessed while they are labeled as active, like ToDos not marked as done, pipelines for not merged MRs (or a similar not time based constraint), etc.
 In this case, instead of using a time dimension to define the decay, we use a categorical dimension (i.e. one that uses a finite set of values) to define the subset of interest.
 As long as that subset is small compared to the overall size of the dataset, we could use the same approach.

-Finally, a characteristic that further differentiates time-decay data in sub categories with slightly different approaches available is **whether we want to keep the old data or not** (e.g. retention policy) and/or **whether old data will be accessible by users through the application**.

 ## Time-Decay data strategies

 ### Partitioning

 This is the acceptable best practice for addressing time-decay data from a pure database perspective.
+You can find more information on table partitioning for PostgreSQL in the [documentation page for table partitioning](https://www.postgresql.org/docs/12/ddl-partitioning.html).

 Partitioning by date intervals (e.g. month, year) allows us to create much smaller tables (partitions) for each date interval and only access the most recent partition(s) for any application related operation.

+We have to set the partitioning key based on the date interval of interest, which may depend on two factors:

+1. How far back in time do we need to access data for?

+   Partitioning by week is of no use if we always access data for a year back, as we would have to execute queries over 12 different partitions (tables) each time.
+As an example for that consider the activity feed on the profile of any GitLab user.

+   In contrast, if we want to just access the last 7 days of created records, partitioning by year would include too many unnecessary records in each partition, as is the case for `web_hook_logs`.

+1. How large are the partitions created?

+   The major purpose of partitioning is accessing tables that are as small as possible.
+If they get too large by themselves, queries will start underperforming and we may have to re-partition (split) them in even smaller partitions.

+The perfect partitioning scheme keeps all queries over a dataset almost always over a single partition, with some cases going over two partitions and seldomly over multiple partitions being an acceptable balance.
+We should also target for partitions that are as small as possible, bellow 5-10M records and/or 10GB each.

-It can be combined with other strategies to either prune (drop) old partitions, move them to cheaper storage inside the database or move them outside of the database (archive or use of other types of storage engines).
+Partitioning can be combined with other strategies to either prune (drop) old partitions, move them to cheaper storage inside the database or move them outside of the database (archive or use of other types of storage engines).

 As long as we do not want to keep old records and partitioning is used, pruning old data has a constant, for all intents and purposes zero, cost compared to deleting the data from a huge table (as described in the following sub-section).
+We just need a background worker to drop old partitions whenever all the data inside that partition get out of the retention policy's period.

+As an example, if we only want to keep records no more than 6 months old and we partition by month, we can safely keep the 7 latest partitions at all times (current month and 6 months in the past).
+That means that we can have a worker dropping the 8th oldest partition at the start of each month.

 Moving partitions to cheaper storage inside the same database is relatively simple in PostgreSQL through the use of [tablespaces](https://www.postgresql.org/docs/12/manage-ag-tablespaces.html).
 It is possible to specify a tablespace and storage parameters for each partition separately, so the approach in this case would be to: